PARTH-JADAV20/git-github/task 1.md

 ```bash
 echo "Workflow example" > workflow.md
 ```
-➤ this cmd will create new workflow.md file with text written in " ".
+➤ This cmd will create new workflow.md file with text written in " ".

 ### **ii.
 Stage the file:** ###
 ```bash